Stuff You Can Do

 - Keep sharing all that you learn and feel with your friends and family — the first step toward becoming a conservation leader.

 - Send the Center stories, photos, videos and pictures of yourself for us to possibly share on one of these pages or feature in our Activist Spotlight.
-(You must have the permission of a parent or guardian to do this.)
+(You must have the permission of a parent or guardian to do this if you're younger than 13.)

 Save (conventional) energy: